MAY IS ASIAN HERITAGE MONTH

 - Consume media with Asian representation.
 If you’re stuck on what to watch, some recent releases that we can vouch for are Disney’s Turning Red, or the award-winning film Minari.

 - Unwind at the end of each day with some words written by an Asian author!
-From Madeleine Thien, to Celeste Ng, to Ocean Vuong, there are a myriad of established and emerging Asian-American writers who write across a range of themes and topics to choose from.
+From Madeleine Thien, to Celeste Ng, to Ocean Vuong, there are a myriad of established and emerging Asian-North American writers who write across a range of themes and topics to choose from.

 - Show support to organizations dedicated to fighting against Asian hate and prejudice—whether you do it through monetary means, or whether you donate your time and resources by volunteering or spreading the word, all help is appreciated!